DrFriendless/ExtendedStatsServerless/express/HOWTO.md

+# HOW TO BUILD

+./package.sh

+# HOW TO DEPLOY

+scp -i ~/.ssh/extstats-express.pem extstats-express.zip ubuntu@eb2.drfriendless.com:/opt/express

+Then run unpackage.sh on the server as described below.

 # HOW TO CREATE THE EXPRESS SERVER

 Create an EC2 instance from the extstats-express AMI.
 Put it in a public subnet and give it a public IP address.